 Pros: Can be used within or outside Canvas.
 Allows students to ask and follow questions, and for faculty to respond.
 Faculty responses are flagged to ensure students see the post.

 Cons: Does not allow for graded discussions.
-If graded discussions are part of the course requirements, then Piazza would become a redundant discussion area, and complicate the overall student experience.
+If graded discussions are part of the course requirements, then Ed Discussion would become a redundant discussion area, and complicate the overall student experience.

 Google Course Group